sleede/fab-manager/README.md

 ## Vagrant

 You will need to install the Vagrant and Virtualbox first.
-After that you can setup develop enviroment by one command.
+After that you can setup develop environment by one command.

-**Refrences:**
+**References:**

 https://www.vagrantup.com/